Given to homeless and transients seeking food

 Friendship Circle at 10:15am 1st Tuesday; Round Circle at 5:30pm 3rd Monday of the monthThe Ingleside UMW is a group that gives women of all ages an outlet for Christian study and fellowship with other women.
 These women seek to become involved in local missions that concern women, children, and youth.
 The meal will be shared with the all guys & gals.
 For more info contact Ruth Glatt firstname.lastname@example.org or Alice Irving email@example.com

-In June 2019 at Ingleside UMC, a caring group of adults and youth will provide a week long camp where kids, PreK to 5th grade, will participated in "To Mars and Beyond - Explore where God's Power can Take You!"
+In June 2019 at Ingleside UMC, a caring group of adults and youth will provide a week long camp where kids, PreK to 5th grade, will participated in "Knights of North Castle - Quest for the King's Armor!"
 VBS Camp.
 Lots of fun happened during centers and activities of Bible storytelling, drama, science, music, games, crafts, and missions for others.
 The camp will be filled with lots of ways we can experience being a Christian while sharing in some awesome fun.
 We use our afternoons to take field trips, have presentations, learn to play the bells, and make things to express our love and dedication to God and work for the good of others in faithful service.
 We can't wait to find out about some of the missions we will be able to share.
-The 41 kids and 6 youth had a very exciting action-packed camp during their week at Ingleside last year and we can't wait for this VBS Camp to get here!
+We are setting our registration at 40 kids and we can't wait for this VBS Camp to get here!
 More info call our office 344-9100.

 Ingleside UMC tries to make sure children (as many as 30) in 4 families from our neighborhood have Christmas through God's Gifts.
 Names of families with children living in poverty are collected and the parent, grandparent, or guardian is contacted for information about the children.
 Each child receives a pair of pants, a shirt, a jacket, a pair of shoes, and a toy that fits the child's interests.
 Members select tags that identify the item/size or toy to be purchased, then wrap and deliver them to the church.
 Donated cash is used to purchase Walmart gift cards or pay utilities.
 We feel very blessed to have been able to continue this mission program in the past.
 This year we are expanding our program to include some adults in our community as that need has been made known.
 Contact our office at 344-9100 if you need a tag.